National Hockey League: Teams

 The NHL consists of 32 teams—25 based in the United States and 7 in Canada.
 The teams are divided evenly between the Eastern and Western conferences.
 Each conference is split into two divisions, with 16 teams per conference and 8 per division.
 The Eastern Conference consists of the Atlantic and Metropolitan divisions, while the Western Conference consists of the Central and Pacific divisions.

 The number of teams held constant at 30 teams from the 2000–01 season, when the Minnesota Wild and the Columbus Blue Jackets joined the league as expansion teams, until 2017.
 That expansion capped a period in the 1990s of rapid expansion and relocation, when the NHL added nine teams to grow from 21 to 30 teams, and relocated four teams mostly from smaller, northern cities to larger, more southern metropolitan areas (Minneapolis–Saint Paul to Dallas, Quebec City to Denver, Winnipeg to Phoenix, and Hartford to Raleigh).
 The league has not contracted any teams since the Cleveland Barons were merged into the Minnesota North Stars in 1978.
 The league expanded for the first time in 17 years to 31 teams with the addition of the Vegas Golden Knights in 2017, then to 32 with the addition of the Seattle Kraken in 2021.
 In April 2024, a new expansion team in Utah was created, after Alex Meruelo sold the hockey assets of the Arizona Coyotes to Ryan Smith, owner of the Utah Jazz.
 Meruelo was granted until 2029 to secure an arena in Arizona in order to re-activate the team, bringing the total number of franchises up to 33; however, these efforts were abandoned two months later, leaving the NHL at 32 franchises once again.

-According to Forbes, in 2024, the top five most valuable teams were four of the "Original Six" teams and the Los Angeles Kings:
+According to Forbes, in 2025, the top three most valuable teams were part of the "Original Six":